-

 When you click on Period, you will choose the specific period you are searching for.

-These quick filters are only valid for your current session.
-They will have reset the next time you log onto Aico.
+This quick filter is only valid for your current session.
+It will have reset the next time you log onto Aico.

 Multi-Select (available from version 22.1 onwards)